tloeber/MLOps-best-practices/Python/readme.md

       (though I
       have occasionally found the need to add a few simple methods), whereas proper classes encapsulate data and expose behavior.
 (See 'Clean Code' by Uncle Bob.)

+# Proper logging
+- `logger.error` vs `logger.excception`: These two are often confused, because their behavior is so similar.
+Here is the key point: **If handling an exception, log it using `logger. exception`.
+This ensures the stack trace is included in the logged message!**
+(While it's also possible to include the stack trace using `logger.error(msg, exec_info=True)`, there is no need to rely on this more verbose workaround.)
+Outside of exception handling, use `logger.error`.
+(Again, you could in principle also use `logger.exception`, but this adds an awkward `NoneType: None` to the logged message because the stack trace is missing.)